mihailmariusiondev/codechallenge-room-control/README.md

 ]
 ```

-- Colores: azul oscuro (#2E344D) y azul claro (#F5F7FB) -> Palette was created based on those primary and accent colors
+- Colores: azul oscuro (#2E344D) y azul claro (#F5F7FB) → Palette was created based on those primary and accent colors
-- Border-radius inputs and buttons: 12px -> I assumed all inputs and buttons were gonna be like this through the whole app, so global styles were added in `theme.scss` affecting all inputs and buttons
+- Border-radius inputs and buttons: 12px → I assumed all inputs and buttons were going to be like this through the whole app, so global styles were added in `theme.scss` affecting all inputs and buttons
-- Fuente: Helvetica -> I assumed the font that was going to be used through the whole app, so a `typography.scss` file was added and configured under `theme-variables.scss` globally (note: this affects angular material components only, normal `<h1>` or similar text tags still need to be specified their typography).
+- Fuente: Helvetica → I assumed the font that was going to be used through the whole app, so a `typography.scss` file was added and configured under `theme-variables.scss` globally (note: this affects angular material components only, normal `<h1>` or similar text tags still need to be specified their typography).
 - Feature added: each room can be updated by directly typing into the inputs (default delay is 1 second)

-# 3. Problems encountered during this challenge:
+# 3. Problems encountered during this challenge

 - Some imports in some modules were wrong
 - Room component was not inside a parent form (`<form [formGroup]="formGroupRoom">`), giving me some troubles
-- Had to edit `tsconfig.json` to supress a few compiling errors (property 'name' comes from an index signature, so it must be accessed with ['name'])
+- Had to edit `tsconfig.json` to suppress a few compiling errors (property 'name' comes from an index signature, so it must be accessed with ['name'])
-- Some problems with mat-select firing twice (calling wrong method on the wrong html tag)
+- Some problems with mat-select firing twice (calling wrong method on the wrong HTML tag)
 - Some problems with backdrop of mat dialog (I was not contemplating user selecting outside without doing any action)

 ---